sevrjukov/BSC-Exam-Payment-Tracker/README.txt

 1. Navigate to payment-tracker directory.
 2. Execute the following in the command line: mvn clean package
-3. You should see a "BUILD SUCCESS" message after the assembly is completed.
+3. You should see a "BUILD SUCCESS" message after assembly is completed.